luizsoliveira/bgp_research_tools/docs/cli.md

 --chunk-duration-hours 4
 ```
 * Passing `--chunk 1` returns: "The datetime_start and datetime_end were adjusted to 2023-01-01 00:00:00 and 2023-01-01 03:59:59, respectively.
 Considering chunk_number=1 and chunk_duration_hours=4."
-* Passing `--chunk 0` returns: "ABORTING: For the datetime interval provided the chunk_number must be between 1 and 2358.
+* Passing `--chunk 0` returns: "ABORTING: For the datetime interval provided, the chunk_number must be between 1 and 2358.
 Instead, 0 was provided."

 Additional information is available through --help switch.
 ```console